 Randall Friese, MD, is a tenured professor with the University of Arizona Department of Surgery, Division of Trauma, Critical Care, Burn and Emergency Surgery.
 Dr. Friese is a board-certified general surgeon with added qualifications is critical care.
 He is currently a Fellow of the American College of Surgeons as well as a Fellow of the American College of Critical Care Medicine.

 Dr. Friese obtained his medical degree from the University of Maryland College of Medicine in Baltimore.
-He completed an internship and residency in general surgery at the University of Colorado, Denver.
-Following his surgical training Dr. Friese served as a general surgeon in the US Navy Medical Corp stationed in Japan and Southern California.
-Before arriving at the University of Arizona Dr. Friese completed a fellowship in Trauma and Critical Care at the University of Texas Southwestern Medical (UTSW) Center and Parkland Memorial Hospital in Dallas, Texas.
-Dr Friese also served on faculty at UTSW for seven years.
-While on faculty at UTSW Dr Friese obtained a master’s degree in clinical sciences.
+He then completed an internship and residency in general surgery at the University of Colorado, Denver.
+Following his initial surgical training, he served as a general surgeon in the US Navy Medical Corp and was stationed in Japan and southern California.
+Before arriving at the University of Arizona, Dr. Friese completed a fellowship in trauma and critical care at the University of Texas Southwestern Medical (UTSW) Center and Parkland Memorial Hospital in Dallas, Texas.
+He also served on faculty at UTSW for seven years.
+While on faculty at UTSW, he obtained a master’s degree in clinical sciences.

-Dr. Friese participates in the research efforts within the division and actively mentors junior faculty, residents and fellows.
+Dr. Friese participates in the research efforts within the division and actively mentors junior faculty, residents, and fellows.